-If you're heading to Maryland, Virginia, and Washington, D.C. during the month of October, there are plenty of opportunities to celebrate Halloween.
+Head to Maryland, Virginia, and Washington, D.C. during the month of October for some harvest and Halloween fun.
 From family-friendly fun to frights only the bravest should dare witness, the Capital Region is bustling with plenty of things to do this holiday season.

-Each October, autumn brings cooler temperatures and a bright display of changing leaves to the Capital Region, but you'll need to arrive early in the month if you hope to catch the peak of fall foliage season, which tapers off around the 15th to 20th.
+Each October, autumn brings cooler temperatures and a bright display of changing leaves but you'll need to arrive early in the month if you hope to catch the peak of fall foliage season, which tapers off around the 15th to 20th.
 Regardless, events celebrating the fall harvest and Halloween make the Capital Region a great destination no matter when in October you arrive.

-Throughout the month, you can get spooked at a haunted house, celebrate at a community parade, romp around a pumpkin patch, get lost in a corn maze, or go on a ghostly tour of the city.
-Whether you're in town with family or alone this month, don't miss the chance to put on your Halloween costume and check out these great Halloween events, attractions, and activities on your trip to D.C.
+Throughout the month, you can get spooked at a haunted house, celebrate at a community parade, romp around a pumpkin patch, get lost in a corn maze, or go on a ghost tour of the city.
+Don't miss the chance to put on your Halloween costume and check out these great Halloween events, attractions, and activities on your trip to D.C.

 Each year, Smithsonian's National Zoo in Washington, D.C. hosts a Halloween celebration called "Boo at the Zoo," where guests can visit bats, spiders, owls, and other animals while trick-or-treating.
-At Boo at the Zoo, you'll enjoy animal encounters, keeper talks, festive decorations, and haunted trails all while costumed volunteers will hand out candy at more than 40 treat stations.
+At Boo at the Zoo, held over one selected weekend, you'll enjoy animal encounters, keeper talks, festive decorations, and haunted trails all while costumed volunteers will hand out candy at more than 40 treat stations.

 Every October, a crowd of costumed competitors gathers in Dupont Circle in D.C. to race down 17th Street from JR's to Annie's Paramount Steakhouse wearing high heels.
 What started as a couple of drag queen friends drunkenly racing from one bar to the next on Halloween over 30 years ago has now expanded into a huge event known as the 17th Street High Heel Race.

 Although it used to take place on Halloween, this tenth-of-a-mile sprint was moved to the Tuesday before Halloween several years ago to mitigate traffic on the holiday.
-The High Heel Race attracts a diverse crowd of drag queens and kings as well as spectators and city officials and will be organized by the Mayor's Office of D.C. for the first time this year.
+The High Heel Race attracts a diverse crowd of drag queens and kings as well as spectators and city officials.

-What started as a hunted bus the Markoff family opened in 1993 to raise money for a summer camp they wanted to create, Markoff's Haunted Forest in Dickerson, Maryland, is now one of the area's best and biggest haunted attractions each year.
+This event started as a haunted bus the Markoff family opened in 1993 to raise money for a summer camp they wanted to create.
+Now, Markoff's Haunted Forest in Dickerson, Maryland, is one of the area's best and biggest haunted attractions each year.

 The official Six Flags theme park of Baltimore and D.C., Six Flags America, hosts its annual Halloween event, Fright Fest, on select nights in September and October each year.
 Each night of Fright Fest, zombies and ghouls overrun the streets of the park, and guests are encouraged to arrive in costume to take part in the fun.